1) Hello Anthony, can you tell us a little bit about yourself?

 Hello everyone, my name is Anthony I am 37 years old, I have been working at SERIAL for more than 5 years.
 I have recently become a Project Leader at the Geneva office.

-2) Outside of work, what your interests and hobbies are?
+2) Outside of work, what are your interests and hobbies?

 I am a technology fan, always enthusiastic about a new gadget, eager to be able to test it and study every feature.
 Besides that I am passionate about skiing and running.